meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-11-08-web-apps-with-flask.md

 >This project was inspired by numerous sources, most notably:
 >- [*New and Improved Flask Mega-Tutorial*](http://neuralnetworksanddeeplearning.com/chap1.html) by *Miguel Grinberg* (Highly recommended)

 When Jerry isn't [dodging yeti's](https://ski.ihoc.net/), he loves tearing up the slopes!
 This is a simple app that allows Jerry to keep track of his experiences at different ski resorts, and find new ones based on his location!
 This is a beginner-friendly example of a simple [Flask](http://flask.pocoo.org/) application, that uses [Bootstrap](http://getbootstrap.com) as the CSS framework and [SQLite](https://www.sqlite.org/) as the database.
 It's designed to help demonstrate the use of Flask, within the context of an introductory Python course.
-As such, the code in this repo is deliberately simplified and heavily-commented for clarity.
+As such, the code in this post is deliberately simplified and heavily-commented for clarity.

 ## Topic Guide
 - [Learning Objectives](#learning-objectives)